-- 1. A Qualified Actuary shall prepare an Actuarial Report each year that documents all material decisions made, and information used, to support the certification, including assumptions, margins and methodologies used to calculate the Reported Amount.
-The Actuarial Report will be confidential, to the extent permitted by law, and available to regulators upon request, as authorized by the company or as required by law. - 2.
-The Actuarial Report shall include: - a.
-The Stochastic Amount, including the distribution of the Scenario Amounts and the result of applying the CTE risk level. - b.
-The Alternative Amount, if any, and any necessary demonstration regarding the determination of the Alternative Amount. - c.
-Documentation of the key modeling decisions made by the Qualified Actuary, including:
+1. A Qualified Actuary shall prepare an Actuarial Report each year that documents all material decisions made, and information used, to support the certification, including assumptions, margins and methodologies used to calculate the Reported Amount.
+The Actuarial Report will be confidential, to the extent permitted by law, and available to regulators upon request, as authorized by the company or as required by law.

+- 2. The Actuarial Report shall include:

+- a.
+The Stochastic Amount, including the distribution of the Scenario Amounts and the result of applying the CTE risk level.

+- b.
+The Alternative Amount, if any, and any necessary demonstration regarding the determination of the Alternative Amount.

+- c.
+The Factor-based Amount, if any, including the Stochastic Exclusion Test scenario reserves and the test ratio.

+- d.
+The Non-modeled amount, if any.

+- e.
+Documentation of the key modeling decisions made by the Qualified Actuary, including but not limited to:

 - i.
 Assets:

 - (1.)
 Description including type and quality

 - (2.)
 Investment & disinvestment assumptions

 - (3.)
 Assets used at the start of the projection

 - (4.)
 Source of asset data

 - (5.)
 Asset valuation basis

 - (6.)
 Documentation of assumptions:

 - (a) Default costs

 - (b) Prepayment functions

 - (c) Market value determination

 - (d) Yield on assets acquired

 - (e) Mapping and grouping of funds to modeled asset classes

 - ii.
 Liabilities

 - (1.)
 Product Descriptions

 - (2.)
 Source of Liabilities

 - (3.)
 Grouping of Contracts

 - (4.)
-Working Reserve
+Investment Reserves

 - (5.)
-Investment Reserves
+Reinsurance

 - (6.)
-Reinsurance
+Tax Adjustment

 - (7.)
-Tax Adjustment

-- (8.)
 Documentation of assumptions to include:

 - (a) Premium Pattern, Persistency and Allocation

 - (b) Withdrawal, Lapse and Termination Rates

-- (c) Non-gGuaranteed Elements
+- (c) Non-guaranteed Elements

 - (d) Expenses

 - (e) Investment / Fund Choice

 - (f) Asset Allocation, Rebalancing and Transfer Assumptions

 - (g) Revenue Sharing

 - (h) Federal Income Tax

+- iii.
+Derivative Program

+- (1.)
+Documentation of strategy

+- (2.)
+Identification of current positions

+- (3.)
+Description on how strategy was incorporated into modeling:

+- (a) basis risk

+- (b) gap risk

+- (c) price risk

+- (d) assumption risk

+- (4.)
+Document the methods and criterion used to estimate the a priori effectiveness of the Derivative Program